gophercoders/website/content/lessons/KS2/lower/further-words.md

 {{< highlight text "linenos=table" >}}
 Printed on Line 1
-Printed on Line 2 also printed on Line 2")
+Printed on Line 2 and also printed on Line 2")
 Printed on Line 3
 {{< /highlight >}}